 The vaccinated person has (at least at a young age) less risk of getting shingles than an unvaccinated person.
 However vaccinating all children, theoretically, increases the risk of those who have already had wild chickenpox, getting shingles.
 This is because vaccinating all children means that those who were previously infected, are not exposed to the virus again.
 This may increase the chances of inactivating our immune system against the chickenpox virus, and consequently increase the chances of getting shingles in adulthood.
 However, several studies have come to different conclusions about whether this has actually happened in vaccinated populations.
 Some argue that there has definitely been an increase in shingles in the elderly related to childhood vaccination.
 Others say that this increase started before vaccinations began and is not a result of the vaccination.

 Yes, there are two types.
 First, Zostavax, which is the chickenpox vaccine in a higher dose.
 This is moderately effective.
 Then, there is the new Shingrix which is a non-live chickenpox virus vaccine.
 This is more effective.
 It is approved by the pharmaceutical authorities in both the US and the EU, but is currently (June 2018) not yet available in Sweden.

-That is clear.
-Vulnerable patients (those who are immunocompromised; who are at high risk of dying from chickenpox; and who cannot themselves be vaccinated) would be protected by herd immunity if the general population were vaccinated against chickenpox.
-Eg. in the United States.
+This is evident!
+Vulnerable patients (those who are immunocompromised; who are at high risk of dying from chickenpox; and who cannot themselves be vaccinated) would be protected by herd immunity if the general population were vaccinated against chickenpox, like in USA.